Promising cancer drug data helps AstraZeneca in Pfizer fight

-New data showing an experimental AstraZeneca lung cancer drug shrank tumors in more than half of patients gave the British group fresh ammunition to argue that Pfizer's takeover offer undervalues it substantially.
+New data showing an experimental AstraZeneca (AZN.L) lung cancer drug shrank tumors in more than half of patients gave the British group fresh ammunition to argue that Pfizer's (PFE.N) takeover offer undervalues it substantially.

 Britain's second-biggest drugmaker said on Thursday the strong results were among a raft of recent updates that showed accelerating progress in its pipeline of experimental medicines.